washingtonyachtclub/documents/WYC_By-Laws.md

 ### Duties and Privileges
 1. Instructors may check out Members for vessels in which the Members are not rated within the defined scope of the class that is being taught.
 2. Instructors may only give Ratings Tests to students in their own classes.
 After a class has concluded, with the approval of the Vice Commodore, Instructors may continue to supervise the sailing of their former students for the remainder of the quarter, with the goal of allowing the student to earn the Rating designated by the class that they took.
-3. During classes, Instructors should supervise the performance of instructional duties by Assistant Instructors, and they may allow the Assistant Instructor to practice driving a rescue Whaler on which they are aboard when this can be done safely.
+3. During classes, Instructors should supervise the performance of instructional duties by Assistant Instructors, and they may allow the Assistant Instructor to practice driving a rescue Whaler on which they are aboard when this can be done safely (provided that the Member holds a Boater Education Card).

 ### Dues Exemption
 Instructors are dues exempt for any quarters in which they commit to teaching one or more classes.